 Farmscape for July 15, 2024

-Research to be conducted by foreign trained swine veterinarians working through the Western College of Veterinary Medine to qualify for veterinary certification in Canada, will focus on reducing swine mortality from birth to market.
+Research to be conducted by foreign trained swine veterinarians working through the Western College of Veterinary Medicine to qualify for veterinary certification in Canada, will focus on reducing swine mortality from birth to market.

 As part of their SMART swine residency certification program training, foreign-trained swine veterinarians working toward veterinary certification in Canada will be undertaking a series of research projects focused on reducing swine mortality from birth to slaughter.